Dear TSF sponsors,

-While waiting for their exam results, Sarah and her classmates participated in an introductory workshop for Orkeeswa School Entrepreneurship Program.
+While waiting for their exam results, Paulina and her classmates participated in an introductory workshop for Orkeeswa School's Entrepreneurship Program.
 Students were introduced to the world of entrepreneurship through hands-on and practical lessons that taught them how to think like entrepreneurs, write a business plan, and present their ideas to investors, partners, or community leaders.
-Sarah and her partners’ business was a store called Born to Shine and Share, specialized in making simple bags and jewelries.
+Paulina and her partners’ business was making a beauty soap called Mpera Beauty Soaps made from guava leaves.

-After the programs, Sarah and her classmates will continue with their final two years of secondary education at Orkeeswa School.
-A few may continue at other secondary schools, and some will enroll in post-secondary certificate programs for things like Elementary Education, Agriculture, Nursing, etc. We look forward to keeping you updated on Sarah’s progress and her plans moving forward.
+After the programs, Paulina and her classmates will continue with their final two years of secondary education at Orkeeswa School.
+A few may continue at other secondary schools, and some will enroll in post-secondary certificate programs for things like Elementary Education, Agriculture, Nursing, etc. We look forward to keeping you updated on Paulina’s progress and her plans moving forward.

-Attached is a photo of Sarah and her business partners working on their business proposal.
+Attached is a photo of Paulina and her business partners working on their business.

 Thank you for being an integral part of her personal growth as a scholar and leader!